goblinfactory/progress-bar/README.md

 - Include tests
 - more manual testing
 - Some cleanup work to be done on resetting the cursor position when lots of threads updating progressbars
+- I think we need to move all the lock objects to a shared static ConsoleLocker class, as the current locking can bleed in some very high (lots of threads using both ProgressBar, ProgressBarSlim as well as ThreadSafeWriter.)

 ## Mac Screenshots